 What could cause an 80% drop in employee engagement at one of the world's most successful pharma companies?

 For years companies have overused ratings, applying them to every aspect of the business and the people within it.
-But your success with employee ratings has everything to do with the amount of intention with which you use them.
+But the best employee rating system has everything to do with your own specific performance goal, and the amount of intention with which you use your ratings.